Robin Attfield

-Robin Attfield, MA (Oxon), PhD (Wales) is a Professor of Philosophy at Cardiff University since 1992.
+Robin Attfield is a British philosopher known for his work on environmental philosophy, ethics, the history of philosophy and the philosophy of religion.
+He is an Emeritus Professor of Philosophy at Cardiff University.

-Robin Attfield read Greats (Literae Humaniores) at Christ Church and theology at Regent's Park College, Oxford.

-He is a member of the Council of the Royal Institute of Philosophy; a co-opted member of the executive committee of the British Philosophical Association; Chair of the Cardiff Branch of the Royal Institute of Philosophy and a member of the UNESCO working party on environmental ethics.
+Attfield read Greats (philosophy, classics and ancient history) at Christ Church and theology at Regent's Park College, Oxford.
+He began lecturing at Cardiff in 1968, completing a PhD at the University of Wales in 1972.
+He was promoted to Professor in 1992, and was awarded a DLitt by Cardiff in 2008.
+He is a member of the Council of the Royal Institute of Philosophy; a former co-opted member of the executive committee of the British Philosophical Association; Chair of the Cardiff Branch of the Royal Institute of Philosophy; and a former member of the UNESCO working party on environmental ethics.

-Publications
+Select bibliography

 Books authored or edited by Robin Attfield include: